July 3, 2020

 In a perfect hacker world, anyone pissed off enough to open up a control box near a traffic light and take it apart to make it work better should be perfectly welcome to make the attempt.
 Rules that prevent you from taking matters like that into your own hands are too ridiculous to even consider abiding by.
 This attitude helped the Model Railroad Club start, on an extremely informal basis, something called the Midnight Requisitioning Committee.
 When TMRC needed a set of diodes or some extra relays to build some new feature into The System, a few S&P people would wait until dark and find their way into the places where those things were kept.
 None of the hackers, who were as a rule scrupulously honest in other matters, seemed to equate this with “stealing.”
 A willful blindness.

 A traffic light is a critical public safety device.
 The System was a model train.
 The willful blindness was and is an ethical blindness.
-A highly convenient, self-imposed moral blindness.
+A highly convenient, self-imposed kind of blindness.

 The hacker “ethic” looks the other way from, or even preempts and dismisses, the consequences of its own prerogative.
 If a license, a business model, a law, or a locked door stands in the way of what the hacker wants, it’s ridiculous, illegitimate, inconceivable, void.
 No genuine inquiry is made into the motives or circumstances behind the limitation.
 When a thought might be spared to those whose interests are about to be trounced, it’s usually to condemn them for some venal sin—greed, stupidity, backwardness, evil—rendering their abuse a just punishment.